Marcus' Portal at the Aboretum.

 Thanks for your support!

-• When: Friday, August 15
+• When: Friday, August 15 -Time: 12 PM - 4 PM

-- Only $80 per person if you buy a table for 8 or 10
+• Tickets:- Just $85 per person, $80 per person if you buy a table for 8

-- A delicious three-course lunch accompanied by refreshing Sangria
+• A fantastic afternoon filled with: a three-course lunch accompanied by refreshing Sangria

 - Lively music from the amazing Spanish duo, Casa Puchero